 There is a saying about having the best-laid plans that pretty much concludes that you can’t plan for ridiculousness, which I am a huge advocate of.
 I’ve never been the kind of person who has been able to make strict life plans and keep them (get married by this age, have kids by that, et cetera).
 I think that the idea is at least having a plan B (or acknowledging that one exists, whether you want to use it or not).
 But sometimes, there simply is no plan.

 I lived in NYC for close to six years, but I probably spent more than half of that time exploring outside of the city.
-Kurt and I were having dinner in Boulder with Katie Bono and Ben Chapman this past spring and Katie asked me about New York.
-I said, “You couldn’t pay me to move back to NYC!”
+Kurt and I were having dinner with Boulder friends, Katie Bono and Ben Chapman, this past spring when Katie asked me about New York.
+I said, “You couldn’t pay me to move back to NYC.”
 I loved my time there and I thought it was an important chapter in my life, but I said that I would never move back.

 “Live in New York City once, but leave before it makes you hard.
 Live in Northern California once, but leave before it makes you soft” – not Kurt Vonnegut

-I’d just returned from a few days in the Gunks, my home crag, still riding a small wave of bliss.
-Coming back to the place where I learned how to rock climb has been a humbling experience.
+Coming back to the place where I started my journey has been a humbling experience.
 When I first left, I had a case of the “big fish in a small pond”.
 I had much to explore in the world out west, both in my climbing and within myself.
-I wouldn’t necessarily say that I was “ready” for that departure, but life (much like climbing) can be a constant lesson where you are in too far over your head and figure things out.
+I wouldn’t necessarily say that I was “ready” for a departure, but life (much like climbing) can be a constant lesson where you are in too far over your head and figure things out.
 I didn’t know it then, but that was the whole point.

 “The mass of men lead lives of quiet desperation.” – Henry David Thoreau (also not Vonnegut)

 But when you’re committed to making any kind of change, uncertainty is inevitable.
 There is less fear of it when you can embrace the unknown.
-I told Kurt, much like city living, when you can embrace the shittiness of it all, you can start to see some its beautiful features.
+I told Kurt, much like city living, when you can embrace the shittiness of it all, you can start to see some its beauty.